 Keep in mind that the tax withholding estimator’s results will only be as accurate as the information you enter.
 If you have questions about the new Form W-4 or the available resources, please contact your Payroll office.
 Please note that the UW is not authorized to provide tax advice.

 Would you like the ability to seek basic medical care from the comfort of your own home?

 If so, the telemedicine services in the State Group Health Insurance Program may allow you to do so.
-With flu season just around the corner, now may be a good time to learn about telemedicine.
+Take these steps to get you started:

 What is telemedicine/telehealth (used interchangeably)?

 The remote diagnosis and treatment of patients by means of electronic communication.
 This means that for non-urgent medical care, you may be able to access care through video chat or a virtual house call.
 Through telemedicine, a doctor may be able to recommend treatment, prescribe medication, refer you to a specialist or tell you, based on your symptoms, if you should see a doctor in-person.